 - Water in the morning.
-There is less water lost to evaporation in the cooler early part of the day and it gives plants an opportunity to fully hydrate before the heat of the day sets in.
+Less water is lost to evaporation in the cooler early part of the day, and it allows plants to fully hydrate before the heat of the day sets in.

 - Apply water efficiently.
 High temperatures mean a high potential for water to evaporate before it ever reaches the roots.
-Avoid sprinklers and instead use spot watering at the base of the plant, soaker hoses, or drip irrigation systems to efficiently provide water.
+Avoid sprinklers and instead use spot watering at the base of the plant, soaker hoses, or drip irrigation systems to provide water efficiently.

 - Remember to always check soil moisture before watering.
 The metabolic processes of plants slow down in extremely hot temperatures.
-While plant processes like respiration and transpiration increase as temperature go up, there comes a spot where these processes plateau or slow down.
-This means that the plant may use less water at 95ºF than it would at 85ºF (assuming water is not lost to evaporation).
+While plant processes like respiration and transpiration increase as temperature goes up, there comes a spot where these processes plateau or slow down.
+This means the plant may use less water at 95ºF than 85ºF (assuming water is not lost to evaporation).

-More tips on watering can be found in this article: Gardening Tips for the Garden, Lawn, and Landscape
+More tips on watering can be found in this article: Watering Tips for the Garden, Lawn, and Landscape.

 Covering the soil with an organic mulch such as woodchips, cocoa hulls, compost, or leaf mold can help hold water in the soil by reducing evaporation.
 It has the added benefit of shading the soil to keep the root zone cooler.

 Learn more about the many benefits of mulch in this article: Using Mulch in the Garden.

 For plants in containers, move them to a shady spot during the heat wave.
 This reduces the light that hits the plant and container, keeps temperatures lower, and reduces water loss.